 The quality of the ingredients in this recipe is crucial.
 Fresh basil is essential.
 High quality extra virgin olive oil is essential.
 Good Parmesan cheese, not the stuff from the green box, is also essential.
-You can substitute sunflower seeds, walnuts, and blanched almonds for the pine nuts if you wish.

 3 cups firmly packed fresh basil leaves

 6 kalamata olives

 1/2 cup grated Parmesan cheese